warpstreamlabs/bento/website/docs/guides/bloblang/about.md

 ### Metadata

-Benthos messages contain metadata that is separate from the main payload, in Bloblang you can modify the metadata of the resulting message with the `meta` assignment keyword.
+Bento messages contain metadata that is separate from the main payload, in Bloblang you can modify the metadata of the resulting message with the `meta` assignment keyword.
 Metadata values of the resulting message are referenced within queries with the `@` operator or the [`metadata()` function][blobl.functions.metadata]:

 ```coffee
 # Reference a metadata value